-is designing live in a super-efficient 400sq’ Off-Grid Tiny House.
-For four years, we lived, traveled and worked from our little house on wheels—a 1966 26’ Airstream Overlander.
-The space was been sufficient (176sq’) and served it's purpose (cheap living so we could spend time as a family + mobile so we could travel and see loved ones) but we wanted a bit more space & efficiency to start a little off-grid homestead.
+is designing lives in a super-efficient 400sq’ Off-Grid Tiny House.
+For four years, we lived, traveled, and worked from our little house on wheels—a 1966 26’ Airstream Overlander.
+The space was sufficient (176sq’) and served its purpose (cheap living so we could spend time as a family + mobile so we could travel and see loved ones) but we wanted a bit more space & efficiency to start a little off-grid homestead.

 Cookstoves are the heart of an off-grid home.
-With homesteading and off-grid goals in mind we started shopping for cookstoves that would sufficiently heat our future Tiny House plus provide cooking, baking and hot water.
-Traditionally cookstoves are mammoth—very large and heavy and overwhelming for our meager 300sq’.
+With homesteading and off-grid goals in mind we started shopping for cookstoves that would sufficiently heat our future Tiny House plus provide cooking, baking, and hot water.
+Traditionally cookstoves are mammoth—very large and heavy and overwhelming for our meager 400sq’.
 So I started looking into different small wood Cookstove options currently on the market.

 This is what I found:

 SMALL COOKSTOVE WITH AN OVEN